Passport in purse.

 At a certain point, I had to call it like it was – I was a hot footer.
 Always on the move.
 Someone who couldn’t – who wasn’t committed to taking care of the tedious but who more leaned to the adventurous.

-Even when home in ‘Bim,’ running a 24hr vocal studio, I’d somehow carve out time for 5:30am snorkeling or beach walk and 3-4 hrs of dance classes 3-4 times a week, with studio or coaching sessions and the occasional gig in the mix.
+Even when home in ‘Bim,’ running a 24hr vocal studio, I’d somehow carve out time for 5:30am snorkeling or beach walk and 3-4 hrs of dance classes 3-4 times a week, with studio or coaching sessions and the occasional gig plus rehearsals in the mix.
+Phew!

 Somehow it felt like if I kept on my toes that I’d dance through life light, with no baggage or attachments to ‘weigh me down.’
 Sounds so romantic and free-spirit-like.
 Come to think of it, “free spirit” was something I was referred to countless times.

-Let’s face it, seeing different places, eating food with signature flavours, hearing different musical riddims, shopping for items that are way too pricey at home, meeting fresh faces and speaking foreign languages is soooo much fun!
+Let’s face it, seeing different places, eating food with signature flavours, hearing different musical riddims, shopping for items that are way too pricey at home, meeting fresh faces, speaking foreign languages, taking pics of streets and new views is soooo much fun!

 But, try doing that constantly, whether for work or enjoyment and you can eventually: